Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Special Case: Continuous Langevin Dynamics

 \cref{cor: generalization for ngf box and regularization} raises questions on the relevance of this setting, which we address below: (1) How large is $\bbE_{p_0} \trainloss \rb{\param}$ in practically relevant cases?
 (2) Can we attribute the generalization to the regularization (either with the $\ell_2$ regularization term, or the bounded domain)?
 (3) Can models successfully train in the presence of noise with a variance large enough to make the bounds non-vacuous?

 \textbf{Magnitude of the initial loss.} Commonly, the dependence on $\bbE_{p_0} \trainloss \rb{\param}$ with realistic $p_0$ and $\trainloss$ is relatively mild.
 For example, using standard initialization schemes, Gaussian process approximations \citep{Neal1996,matthews2018gaussian,lee2018deep,hanin2023random} imply that the output of an infinitely wide fully connected neural network converges to a Gaussian with mean 0 and $O(1)$ variance at initialization.
 So in many cases $\bbE_{p_0} \trainloss \rb{\param} = O(1)$, such as for the scalar square and logistic losses.
 In the multi-output case, $\bbE_{p_0} \trainloss \rb{\param}$ may also depend on the number of outputs (e.g., logarithmically so in softmax-cross-entropy).
+A more difficult question is concerned with the case that $\esssup_{p_0} \trainloss = \infty$, which is common when $p_0$ has infinite support.
+This can be mitigated by clipping the loss, which is standard in practice (e.g. in reinforcement learning \citep{mnih2015human,schulman2017proximal}) and in the theory of optimization \citep{levy2021storm,kavis2022high}.
+Moreover, this clipping can be done in a differentiable way (e.g. using either softmin, tanh (e.g. $c \cdot \tanh (L / c)$), etc) and at values only slightly higher than the typical loss at the initialization (since the loss is roughly monotonically decreasing in CLD with small noise, the optimization process would typically operate below the clipping and will not be affected by it).